 - Dr Eve Langelier - Associate professor, Université de Sherbrooke, Canada

 - Claire Millington - Senior policy analyst, Universities Canada

 - Dr Anne Pépin – Senior Policy Officer, European Commission, DG Research and Innovation, Unit B7-Science with and for Society, Gender Sector

 - Jeanette M. Southwood - Vice-President, Strategy & Partnerships, Engineers Canada

 - Dr Julia Tagüeña -Deputy Director General, CONACYT, Mexico

 - Dr Cara Tannenbaum - Scientific Director, Institute of Gender and Health, Canadian Institutes of Health Research (CIHR), Canada.

 - Dr Wanda E. Ward – Assistant Director, Broadening Participation, Science Division, Office of Science and Technology Policy, The White House, USA

-- Dr Ann Weston – Program Leader, Foundations for Innovation program, International Development Research Centre, Canada
+- Dr Ann Weston – Program Leader, Foundations for Innovation program, International Development Research Centre (IDRC), Canada

 Director, Research Grants and Scholarships Directorate, Scholarships and Fellowships Division, Natural Sciences and Engineering Research Council (NSERC), Canada.